newwayland/blog/content/post/how-uk-government-payments-are-made.md

 Since this uncertainty may lead to the DMA becoming overdrawn, and it is a KPI of DMO to avoid that, the DMA maintains a variable positive balance overnight as a buffer against this cash flow forecast uncertainty.

 So where does this buffer come from?
 Surely it is borrowed in the market?
 Well when you analyse the processes and net them off, as we have done in the study, you find that it is an identical mechanism to a capital injection by HM Treasury.
 It is entirely illusionary.
 There to make the numbers look good and allow a net movement around ~+£1bn rather than zero.
 The non-government sector actually has no less money overall.

+*Updated 20-Feb-2021 to include the Government Banking Service*